eclipse-edc/Samples/policy/policy-01-policy-enforcement/README.md

 ```

 When implementing either of the function interfaces, we have to override the `evaluate` method.
 For the
-`AtomicConstraintFunction` we get the constraint's operator and right value as well as the containing rule node and
+`AtomicConstraintRuleFunction` we get the constraint's operator and right value as well as the containing rule node and
+an extension of `PolicyContext` as parameters, determined by the policy scope on which the function the function will be
+registered (keep in mind that policy scopes and contexts are strictly bound to each other).
+Using these, we have to
-a `PolicyContext` as parameters.
-Using these, we have to determine whether the constraint is fulfilled.
-Since we want
-to check the requesting participant's location, we need to access information about the participant.
-This is supplied
+determine whether the constraint is fulfilled.
+Since we want to check the requesting participant's location, we need to
-through the `PolicyContext`.
-We get the participant's claim with key *region* to obtain information about the
+access information about the participant.
+This is supplied through the context.
+We get the participant's claim with key
-participant's location.
-We can then compare the location to the expected value depending on the operator used.
-The
+*region* to obtain information about the participant's location.
+We can then compare the location to the expected value
-function should return true, if the constraint is fulfilled, and false otherwise.
+depending on the operator used.
+The function should return true, if the constraint is fulfilled, and false otherwise.

 **Note**: we can use the *region* claim here because our connectors use the `iam-mock` extension, which always adds
 a claim with this exact name to all tokens.
 Depending on the identity provider used, different claims may be present,